YetiCodeCamp/cpp-for-beginners/docs/CodeBlocks_Setup.md

 13. In the Console application window verify `C++` is selected, click on `Next`.

-14. In the next window, give your project a name, i.e.: *MyFirstProject*
+14. In the next window, give your project a name, i.e.: `MyFirstProject`.

-    Select the folder to create your project in, here you will choose the folder you created above, i.e.: D:\C++\_Tutorials\
+    Select the folder to create your project in, here you will choose the folder you created above, i.e.: `D:\C++\_Tutorials\`

     Notice CodeBlocks displays the resulting path/filename at the bottom.
-Click on *Next*.
+Click on `Next`.

-15. You can just accept the defaults at this point, and click on *Finish*.
+15. You can just accept the defaults at this point, and click on `Finish`.

 16. After a second or two, your new project should appear.
 You will notice there is not much to see at first.